-Year 2016-US\$50,000 forest management, market development and investment promotion 23.
-Creation and maintenance of web- based 'One-Stop' interactive profiles of the wood based industry, trade and forestry sectors in producer member countries to support tropical timber market diversification.
-[ITTA, 2006, Article 1] The activity will present in one easily access website on the ITTO home page the vast intelligence ITTO has on the industry and trade in producer member countries.
+· Year 2016-US\$50,000 forest management, market development and investment promotion 23.
+Creation of web- based 'One-Stop' interactive profiles of the wood based industry, trade and forestry sectors in producer member countries to support tropical timber market transparency and diversification.
+[ITTA, 2006, Article 1] The activity will present in one easily accessible website on the ITTO home page the vast intelligence ITTO has on the industry and trade in producer member countries.
 This will be complemented by information provided directly by government agencies, trade/industry associations and private enterprises in producer member countries.
 The website will also include information on steps taken in each country to ensure legality of timber production, thereby assisting importers with due diligence requirements.
-The ITTO Regional Officers will contribute information during the site development and will provide regular updates through close liaison with producer member government agencies and the private sector.
-Estimated cost: Estimated cost: US\$150,000 Expected funding sources: Voluntary Contributions Year 2015-US\$100,000 Year 2016-US\$50,000 Information on tropical forests, production of timber and non- timber forest products and trade is accurate and widely available Number of countries using information for policy, market development and investment promotion Number of ITTO members providing timely, accurate data Development and promotion of the web based producer country trade/industry profiles An increase in inquiries to tropical timber exporters from traditional and emerging markets An increase in the number of markets supplied An increase in the number of products exported to traditional and emerging markets CEM 24.
+Information on tropical forests, production of timber and non- timber forest products and trade is accurate and widely available Number of countries using information for policy, market development and investment promotion Number of ITTO members providing timely, accurate data Development and promotion of the web based producer country trade/industry profiles An increase in inquiries to tropical timber exporters from traditional and emerging markets An increase in the number of markets supplied An increase in the number of products exported to traditional and emerging markets CEM 24.
 Development of Environmental Product Declaration (EPD) for selected tropical wood products.
-[ITTA, 2006, Articles 1(a), (f), (s)] This activity will compile Environmental Product Declarations (EPDs) through the development of a Life Cycle Inventory database and Life Cycle Assessment (LCA) reports for three products, complementing the work already done to develop EPDs for meranti plywood, ipe decking and khaya lumber under the 2013-2014 BWP.
-This activity was submitted and endorsed by ITTO's Trade Advisory Group.
-Estimated cost: Expected funding sources: Voluntary Contributions Year 2015-US\$90,000 Year 2016-US\$90,000 Accurate information is used by ITTO members in policy making, forest management, market development and investment promotion Number of countries using information for policy, market development and investment promotion LCA reports, carbon footprint and EPD developed for three products CFI
+[ITTA, 2006, Articles 1(a), (f), (s)] This activity will compile Environmental ProductDeclarations (EPDs) through the development of a LifeCycle Inventory database and Life Cycle Assessment(LCA) reports for three products, complementing thework already done to develop EPDs for merantiplywood, ipe decking and khaya lumber under the2013-2014 BWP.
+This activity was submitted andendorsed by ITTO's Trade Advisory Group.Estimated cost:US\$180,000Expected funding sources:Voluntary Contributions Year 2015-US\$90,000 Year 2016-US\$90,000 Accurate information is used by ITTO members in policy making, forest management, market development and investment promotion Number of countries using information for policy, market development and investment promotion LCA reports, carbon footprint and EPD developed for three products CFI

 25. Promote trade in tropical timber and tropical timber products from sustainably managed and legally harvested sources.
-[ITTA, 2006, Articles 1(d), (k), (n), (o)] of web-based information operated to make sound d to assist consumers in ide legally/sustainably product governments and public-p ITTO finalized a 4.4 millior EUR 375,000 to be provid by ITTO) with the Europea an Independent Market Ma licensed timber entering th was included under Activit whose implementation app objectives were closely rel implemented from 2014-20 reported to the CEM unde 2015-2016.
-Activity No.: PP-A/49-291 EU Contract Number: DCI Estimated cost: lata and information available ntifying/purchasing ed timber, in cooperation with rivate partnerships.
-In euro contract (including ed as an in-kind contribution an Union in 2014 to establish ponitoring system for FLEGT- ne EU market.
-This activity y 25 of the 2013-2014 BWP proach (above) and lated.
-The IMM will be 018 and progress will be r this BWP activity during -ENV/2013/316-244 Fully funded by EU grant of EUR 4 million through 2018.
-Accurate information is used by ITTO members in policy making, forest management, market development and investment promotion Information on tropical forests, production of timber and non- timber forests products and trade is accurate and widely available Coverage and accessibility of ITTO databases Number of countries using information for policy, market development and investment promotion Number of ITTO members and other stake- holders providing timely, accurate data CEM From BWP 2013-2014: Sub-total 2015: Sub-total 2016: Biennium Sub-total: US\$ 80,000 US\$1,203,675 US\$1,069,654 US\$2,353,329 (not including Activity 25)
+[ITTA, 2006, Articles 1(d), (k), (n), (o)] of web-based information operated to make sound d available to assist consum legally/sustainably produc with governments and put ITTO finalized a 4.4 million EUR 375,000 to be provid by ITTO) with the Europea an Independent Market Ma licensed timber entering th lata and information hers in identifying/purchasing ed timber, in cooperation blic-private partnerships.
+In euro contract (including ed as an in-kind contribution an Union in 2014 to establish onitoring system for FLEGT- he EU market.
+This activity by 25 of the 2013-2014 BWP proach (above) and lated.
+The IMM will be 018 and progress will be r this BWP activity during Accurate information is used by ITTO members in policy making, forest management, market development and investment promotion Information on tropical forests, production of timber and non- timber forests products and trade is accurate and widely available Coverage and accessibility of ITTO databases Number of countries using information for policy, market development and investment promotion Number of ITTO members and other stake- holders providing timely, accurate data IMM system developed and implemented СЕМ Sub-total 2015: Sub-total 2016: Biennium Sub-total: US\$1,203,675 US\$1,069,654 US\$2,353,329 (not including Activity 25)